This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 Do you have any positive or negative effects because of your diabetes?

-To manage my diabetes better I have a MiaoMiao2 to survey better while I work.
+To manage my diabetes better, I have a MiaoMiao2 to use to conduct a better survey while I work.
 I choose food carefully and keep doing sport because it really helps with insulin sensitivity!

-The hardest part of having diabetes is having meetings with friends and family around food and the fact that people don’t know anything about it!
+The hardest part of having diabetes is having meetings with friends and family about food and the fact that people don’t know anything about it!

-The best part is that I take care of myself very closely now and much better.
-I’m learning to listen to my body and acting according to my needs.
+The best part is that I care for myself very closely now and much better.
+I’m learning to listen to my body and act according to my needs.

 What is the best advice that you can give to non-diabetics, new diagnosed diabetics and diabetics?